ahnguyen17/CompassAI/memory-bank/systemPatterns.md

 - `ReferralCode`: Stores referral codes for user registration.
 - `CustomProvider`: Stores admin-defined custom provider names.
 - `CustomModel`: Stores admin-defined custom models, linking a name and system prompt to a base model identifier under a specific CustomProvider.
+- `UserMemory`: Stores user-specific contexts for personalized responses.
+    - `userId`: Reference to the `User`.
+    - `isGloballyEnabled`: Boolean to toggle the feature for the user.
+    - `maxContexts`: Number defining the limit of contexts to store.
+    - `contexts`: Array of `ContextItemSchema` sub-documents, each containing:
+        - `text`: The string of context.
+        - `source`: Enum ('manual', 'chat_auto_extracted').
+        - `createdAt`, `updatedAt`: Timestamps for the context item.

 ## Component Relationships
 - Backend controllers handle business logic and interact with models.